Josiah-Claypool/Lennard-Jones-Potential/README.md

 $$ fx = F(r) \frac{dx}{r}  $$

-Where dx is the distance between the particles in the x dimension .
+Where $dx$ is the distance between the particles in the x dimension .

 This program follows these steps.